Anat Saragusti: Media activity

 In 2001-2002 Anat was granted the Hubert H. Humphrey scholarship, sponsored by the U.S. Department of State and she then traveled to the United States.
 Serving as Channel 2's reporter in Washington, she comprehensively reviewed the September 11 terror attack.
 That year she was also invited to participate in forums and panels exploring the global media's role in times of terror events, and was vastly accepted as a popular speaker, with her Middle East experience.

 Upon returning to Israel she became a senior reporter for the foreign news department and directed documentaries to the weekly news broadcast Ulpan Shishi.
 During the years 2007-2008 she resided in the southern town of Sderot – being within a rocket range from the Gaza strip – in order to report firsthand about life in the repeatedly bombed town.
 Saragusti was the first reporter to do that and her work included the production and release of a short documentary called Yoman Shderot (The Shderot Diary).

 Im September 2008 she released her second documentary, The Citizen Aloni, telling the story of Shulamit Aloni one of the most significant and dominant women in Israeli public life throughout recent decades.

 Anat's achievements as a journalism photographer have been widely presented, both locally and globally.
 She participated in the first biennale for photography in Ein-Harod (1986) and in other group exhibitions.
 The exhibition "Anat Saragusti – Photographs from Ha´olam Hazeh 1980-1993" was introduced during 2009, while in the year before, 2008, her photographs were presented at the Haifa Museum as part of the comprehensive display in honor of Israel's 60th anniversary.

 In June 2008 Anat was requested to lead Agenda, Israeli Center for Strategic Communications.
 In order to direct the media and social change activities of this non-profit organization she retired from her job at the Channel 2 News Company.

+In 2020 Saragusti joined the Union of Journalists in Israel.